Strategy Consulting vs Management Consulting: Differences

 Which is harder to get into?

-Strategy roles are meaningfully harder to break into than broader management consulting.
-The gap shows up in three places: acceptance rate, interview rigor, and the candidate pool.
+Strategy roles are often harder to break into than broader management consulting roles, but the gap depends on firm, office, school pipeline, and practice.
+It usually shows up in three places: acceptance rate, interview rigor, and the candidate pool.

 Selectivity.
 MBB and Tier 2 strategy arms are usually more selective than broader Big 4 consulting roles.
 Big 4 firms hire more people across more practices, which makes the funnel structurally wider.